Amarinder meets Shah; appeals to Centre, farmers to resolve impasse soon | Politics

 Amarinder meets Shah; appeals to Centre, farmers to resolve impasse soon

+Singh said he was not involved in mediation in any way in the deadlock between the Centre and the farmers.
+"Today I met Union Home Minister Amit Shah Ji and reiterated the need to protect MSP and continue with the APMC based mandi system.
+Requested him to listen to the farmers with an open mind and quickly resolve the standoff," Singh tweeted.
+A solution has to be found at the earliest, he said, adding that he had visited the Union Home Minister to reiterate Punjab's stand on the issue, as well as the need to secure the future of the farming community and agriculture.

 The meeting was held simultaneously with the interaction between the agitating farmer leaders and the government at Vigyan Bhawan here, sources said.
-According to sources, the meeting which was slated in the morning was delayed by over two hours and started around noon.
+According to sources, the meeting between the two political leaders which was slated in the morning was delayed by over two hours and started around noon.

 The protesting farmers, a large number of whom are from Punjab, have been holding sit-ins on the borders of the national capital.
-They are demanding that the government withdraw the new farm laws if it wants them to end their stir.
-PTI SKC SRY.
+They are demanding that the government withdraw the three new farm laws if it wants them to end their stir..

 - READ MORE ON: